pabasaracpathirana003-create/Diary-Management-System/README.md

 - Swing

 ## How to Run
-1. Import project into NetBeans or Eclipse
+1.Open the project in IntelliJ IDEA
 2. Setup database using database.sql
 3. Run the project